cashhollister2u/Tidbyt-Open-Sourced/README.md

   - Save by clicking “CTRL + x” then “y” then “Enter”
   - The screen may look frozen but the input bar is at the bottom just type “clear” and click "enter"
 - Type the following command into the terminal “sudo reboot -h now” (reboots / device boot can take 30s - 60s)

+## STEP 6: (Optional ONLY if you are skipping the soldering in the hardware set-up)
+- Type the following commands into the terminal:
+  - "cd"
+  - "sudo bash rgb-matrix.sh"
+  - All this does is replace the current “rpi-rgb-led-matrix” directory
+  - Then follow the prompts
+    - Refer to "Step 6" in this link if you have isses : https://learn.adafruit.com/adafruit-rgb-matrix-bonnet-for-raspberry-pi/driving-matrices
+  - When prompted choose “convenience” instead of "quality"

 ## That completes the software set up for the Raspberry Pi 4
 - If the hardware is configured propperly you should see the LED Display propt you to connect the iOS app